 Third, they`re illiterate.

-www.bbc.co.uk/reception BBC reception advice website (not as good as it used to be.....)
+www.bbc.co.uk/reception BBC reception advice website, includes a basic reception predictor for TV, DAB, FM, MW & LW. (but basically, it`s not as good as it used to be.....)

 The Digital TV Group, a site to promote Digital TV.
 They`re not going to like this site much are they ?
 Not that I care, I`m a Yorkshireman so I`ll tell it how it is !
 The technical info was at www.dtg.org.uk/retailer/ but now they they just direct you to the Ofcom website (see above).......